dagraham/etm-dgraham/README.md

 	# last datetimes falling more than this number of years
 	# before the current date will automatically be archived on a
 	# daily basis.
 Archived items are moved from the "items"
-	# folder in the database to the "archive" folder and no
+	# table in the database to the "archive" table and will no
 	# longer appear in normal views.
 Note that unfinished tasks
 	# and records are not archived.
 	archive_after: 0